International Travel

 Property Disputes: Land disputes are common in Iraq and are often difficult to resolve through the legal system.
 The U.S. Embassy cannot take sides in a legal dispute.
 Those involved in a court dispute risk having claims filed against them, arrest, and being jailed.

-Counterfeit and Pirated Goods: Possession of counterfeit goods may be confiscated or fined.
-See the U.S. Department of Justice website for more information.
+See the U.S. Customs and Border Protection website and U.S. Department of Justice website for more information.

 Faith-Based Travelers: See the following webpages for details: